isabella232/support/NOTES.md

   - topos
   - opscfg
 - include contrib.net (+ other contrib things?)
+- absolute imports (async -> support.async)

 ### ServerGroup

-- is .run() really a public part of the ServerGroup API?
-- no_client_auth_req keyword arg => require_client_auth?
-- dev kw arg?
 - split console into separate module?
 - split out SimpleSupportApplication

-- run became serve_forever and run had an event kwarg called post-start and we removed it
+- run became serve_forever and run had an `event` kwarg that was called after server.start() and we removed it
+- removed dev kwarg
+- start() may not be part of public API (needs cleanup/clarification)

 ## Deps